SAEmanuel/Shodrone_ISEP/docs/planning/sprint1/us110/DomainDrivenDesign/Readme.md

 Domain-Driven Design (DDD) is a software development approach introduced by Eric Evans in his 2003 book, *Domain-Driven Design: Tackling Complexity in the Heart of Software*.
 DDD focuses on creating software that reflects a deep understanding of the business domain it serves.
 It emphasizes collaboration between technical experts (developers, architects) and domain experts (business stakeholders) to build a shared understanding of the domain, which is then translated into a model that drives the software design and implementation.

 In the context of the Shodrone project—a system to support back-office operations for a company providing customized drone multimedia shows—DDD is crucial for managing the complexity of the domain, which includes concepts like clients, show requests, figures, shows, and drone simulations.
-The class diagram provided (e.g., entities like `ShowRequest`, `Figure`, `Customer`, `Drone`) reflects a DDD-inspired design, capturing the domain’s core concepts and their relationships.
+The class diagram provided (entities like `ShowRequest`, `Figure`, `Customer`, `Drone`) reflects a DDD-inspired design, capturing the domain’s core concepts and their relationships.

 ## Importance of DDD